We're Resurrecting the World's Fastest Hot Rod

 Danny is well versed in the administrative and promotional side of racing, having served as president of the Mickey Thompson Entertainment Group and later as a consultant to entertainment, promotional, and safety firms.
 He takes sponsor advocacy exceedingly seriously, and has spoken on behalf of backers at large trade shows, corporate events, and industry conferences.
 He is committed to generating positive press for sponsors in traditional media, online, and in person.

-- Lou Anderson - Fabrication
+- Lou Anderson - Everything

-- Larry Baird - Transport
+- Larry Baird - Pit Crew

 - Danny Bern - Pit Crew